drizzle98/alpha-vantage-project/README.md

 # alpha-vantage-project

+We are aimed to create a simple and practical tool for beginners to check stock.
+The goal is to find patterns in this time-series financial dataset, and make it easier for our viewers to query and compare stock market data.

-# Modify REQUIRED in several scripts!!!
+### Modify REQUIRED in several scripts!!!
 In app.py,update_stock.py modify the sql_engine configurations and alpha_vantage API keys

-# MySQL required in your system!!!
+### MySQL required in your system!!!
 And make sure it is active!!!

-# Usage
+### Usage

 ```bash
 git clone https://github.com/drizzle98/alpha-vantage-project